Disney offers a variety of transportation including scenic, convenient boat rides! Check out detailed routes and types available here.

 Wheelchairs may have to be folded to board these ferry boats.

-Since resuming operation in November, friendship boats are a convenient way to travel between Epcot area Resorts and for park hopping between Epcot and Hollywood Studios.
+Friendship boats are a convenient way to travel between Epcot area Resorts and for park hopping between Epcot and Hollywood Studios.
 Resorts serviced by Friendship Boats are Disney’s Boardwalk, Disney’s Beach and Yacht Club, and the Swan and Dolphin Resorts.

 We loved catching the friendship boat the morning we went to Hollywood Studios.
 For our route, we entered the Beach and Yacht Club dock at the lighthouse.
 The lighthouse is conveniently located in the middle of the two resorts on Crescent Lake.